 - Young people not in education, employment or training (NEETs)

 - Adults with multiple and complex needs.

-Faced with the challenges of new types of commissioning, stretched resources and the realities of providing tailored, personalised support to people in a disparate service delivery environment, now is a crucial time for voluntary organisations to share best practice and shape policy.
+Faced with the challenges of new types of commissioning, stretched resources and the realities of providing tailored, personalised support to people most in need, now is a crucial time for voluntary organisations to share best practice and shape policy.

 Programme of work

-At the heart of the programme is a 30-person cohort, drawn primarily from the Civil Service, local authorities and voluntary sector organisations working on Big Lottery investments.
-Participating organisations include the Department for Work and Pensions, the Department for Education, the Cabinet Office, the Ministry of Justice, the Cyrenians, Shelter, the Princes Trust and Addaction, among others.
+At the heart of the programme is a 30-person cohort, drawn primarily from the Civil Service, local authorities and a range of large and small voluntary sector organisations and social enterprises working on Big Lottery investments.
+Participating organisations include the Department for Work and Pensions, the Department for Education, the Cabinet Office, the Ministry of Justice, the Princes Trust, Addaction, Resolving Chaos and Brighter Futures.

-Through workshops, research, case studies and a series of events, the Institute will capture and share insights on both sides about how policy making can better foster services that are responsive to the needs of users who can be marginalised by traditional services.
+Participants in the cohort were placed in ‘learning pairs’.
+Over the course of a year, the pairs undertook exchanges and visits to local services and back into Whitehall to develop in depth and practical understanding of how policy translates into practice.
+Through workshops, research, case studies and a series of events, the Institute has helped to capture and share insights on both sides about how policy making can better foster services that are responsive to the needs of users who can be marginalised by traditional services.